Wellbeing and Fortune’s Wheel: Some Things to Consider About Change

 Living With The Seasons According To Chinese Medicine: Spring Tips For Health And Happiness

 ~~~~~ Living with the seasons–in tune and in synch with weather changes and harvesting patterns, for example–can make you healthier and happier.
 There’s a reason why going with the flow is good idea–it conserves energy, for one thing.
 It’s a strategy for the long haul that works.
-As a practitioner of traditional Chinese medicine (TCM), … Continue reading Living With The Seasons According To Chinese Medicine: Spring Tips For Health And Happiness
+As a practitioner of Chinese medicine (CM) and … Continue reading Living With The Seasons According To Chinese Medicine: Spring Tips For Health And Happiness

 Find An Acupuncturist: How To Find The Best Chinese Medicine Practitioner For What You Want To Accomplish